Key Insights:

 PwC has a lot of offices (and we mean that, really - for what other firm could you work as a consultant in Uzbekistan?) in 150+ countries around the world.
 While most people don't care to scroll through long lists of consulting firm office locations, if you're one of the special few that does, we've included links below where you can explore PwC office locations to your heart's content.

-PwC Career Path
+Career Path

 Below is an illustration of a summary of positions at PwC.
 There are sub-levels like Managing Director, Sr. Director, Sr. Partner, etc. that are not reflected here.
 Most undergrads start as Associates unless you are an experienced hire, and MBA hires start as Senior Associates.

-Don’t expect promotions to come quickly or easily – and here is one of the major disadvantages of starting with PwC.
+Don't expect promotions to come quickly or easily - and here is one of the major disadvantages of starting with PwC.
 Most employees say to expect a couple of years before promotions or even pay raises.
-Compared to the rapid escalation at MBB, the math doesn’t pencil out after the first year or 2 – even if the starting pay is close.
+Compared to the rapid escalation at MBB, the math doesn't pencil out after the first year or two - even if the starting pay is close.

 MBAs at PwC